 • participation in any informal insurance protection

 It is common practice to monitor programs and review results on a continuous basis for the purpose of ensuring that inputs, deliveries, and targeted outputs are as planned.
-This kind of impact assessment is what will be pursued within OISL to establish whether or not our intended objectives are being achieved or not and why.
+This kind of impact assessment is what will be pursued within OISL to establish whether or not our intended objectives are being achieved and why.
 The evaluation process and procedures will relate to the analysis of our overall socio-economic implications of operational interventions on our clients.

 Additionally, we will be able to determine whether or not our outputs are having lasting/sustainable changes in our client’s lives, households and communities.
 Some key indicators that the research will probe into include the following;